 Then I was selected to create a pilot episode for Cleatus, the Fox Sports NFL mascot.
 Unfortunately, the pilot didn’t go past the pilot stage, but here’s a screenshot:

 Hopefully I’ll be able to share it some day (the problem w/ making videos for others is that you don’t always get to share your work).
+If you’ve decided to hire an outside video production company, are some important things to keep in mind as you work on your next great project.

 For nearly all of my stop motion videos, my 8-year old son helps out.
 He always wanted to shoot a LEGO Star Wars stop motion, so I helped him plan out his story, shots, and with the camera setup.
 Here’s the fun video we created: